YattaSolutions/org.eclipse.swt.browser.electron/README.md

 In our experience, software rendering is still the best solution and should work well for most Eclipse plugins, such as the MPC.
 Alternative solutions like GPU-accelerated offscreen rendering would reduce the framerate even further.

-The security updates could easily be done automatically.
+The Chromium and node.js updates could easily be done automatically.

 ### Known issues